XM17 Modular Handgun System competition

 The XM17 Modular Handgun System (MHS) competition was a United States Army and United States Air Force competition for a new service pistol.
-The Modular Handgun System was solicited by a Request for Proposals in September 2015 and is anticipated to be the next U.S. military standard side arm replacing the Beretta M9 pistol and the SIG Sauer M11.
-The U.S. Marine Corps also participated in the program to have input on source selection, but likely will not order the resulting weapon until their current pistols' life-cycles end in the mid-2020s.
+The Modular Handgun System was solicited by a Request for Proposals in September 2015 and is anticipated to be the next U.S. military standard side arm replacing the Beretta M9 and the SIG Sauer M11.
+The U.S. Marine Corps also participated in the program to have input on source selection.

 The competition was first announced in 2011, but multiple delays pushed the solicitation deadline to February 2016.
 SIG Sauer's entry was declared the winner on January 19, 2017, with plans to begin fielding before the end of that year.